ethereum/ethereum-org-website/src/content/contributing/adding-staking-product/index.md

 **What platforms are supported?**

-- ie. Linux, macOS, Windows, iOS, Android
+- i.e. Linux, macOS, Windows, iOS, Android

 **What user interfaces are supported?**

-- ie. Browser app, desktop app, mobile app, CLI app
+- i.e. Browser app, desktop app, mobile app, CLI

 **What wallets support the product or service?**

 - What wallets directly support the product or service?

-**Social media links**
+**Social media and support links**

 - List available social media links. ie. Discord, Twitter, Telegram, Reddit